JesseVANKER/JesseVANKER/README.md

-- 🔭 I’m currently working on [my personal blog](http://jesseblog.epizy.com/)
+- 🔭 I’m currently working & learning Game Developement with Unity3D

-- 🌱 I’m currently learning **Java EE & Backend development**
+- 🌱 I’m currently learning **Symfony**

-- 👨‍💻 All of my projects are available at [http://jesseblog.epizy.com/](http://jesseblog.epizy.com/)
+- 👨‍💻 All of my projects are available at [https://stackoverflow.com/users/20204636/jesse-vankerrebrouck](https://stackoverflow.com/users/20204636/jesse-vankerrebrouck) (some of them are private, sorry, not sorry 💁🏼‍♂️)

 - 📫 How to reach me **jesse.vanker@hotmail.fr**

+- 🎮 Looking for people to colarobate on my Tower Defense Game.
+DM me if you're interested
 <br>
 <h3 align="left">Connect with me:</h3>
 <p align="left">